the-mind/onlinesecurity.github.io/README.md

 4. __Eventually lead their own Open Leaders Programs__ - After training and mentoring, we expect that most, if not all our mentees, will be in a position to lead their own Open Leaders Programs that promote Internet Health.

 ## Organizing ##
-We training and mentoring Program on Accessible Online Security is 14 weeks.
-We will have 14 online weekly training sessions.
+We'll have 14 online weekly training sessions.
 Participants also get an opportunity to network with facilitators/coaches/mentors from the Industry, and get guidance on their respective projects

 ## Multipliers ##